-\ Expected ratings do not reflect final ratings and are based on provisional pool information provided by the issuer as of 31 August 2006.
+\ Expected ratings do not reflect the final ratings and are based on the information provided by the originator as at 1 March 2007.
+Final ratings are contingent on final documents confirming to information already received as well as satisfactory legal opinions.